swcarpentry/DEPRECATED-boot-camps/python/writing_code_for_people/Readme.md

 - - - -

-# Write Code for People: Variables, Data Structures and Conditionals
+# Write Code for People: Variables, Data Types, Comments and Modularity

-This lecture covers a number of topics under the heading of writing code for people:
+This lecture covers a number of topics under the heading of *"writing code for people"*:
 * naming variables in meaningful ways
 * choosing appropriate data types
 * writing effective comments
-* don't repeat yourself
 * breaking your code/script into small pieces

+In some cases, we'll also look at the best practice of *"don't repeat yourself"*.

 These concepts are important and apply to any language.
 For today's lecture, we'll use python as the language, but you use a different language, you should